 Example: You are a private pilot airplane and want to add private pilot weight-shift control (WSC) trike (Note: adding sport pilot trike is much easier with a proficiency check).
 Adding a trike category at the private pilot level is the same as adding a helicopter, gyroplane, balloon or Powered Parachute rating per 61.109.

-If you want no hours minimum requirement, just the hours to gain the skills, to add an trike or PPC rating at the sport pilot level, you can be trained by one CFI and take a proficiency check with another CFI for you signoff.
+If you want no hours minimum requirement, just the hours to gain the skills, to add a trike or PPC rating at the sport pilot level, you can be trained by one CFI and take a proficiency check with another CFI for you signoff.

 The same is true for starting with a helicopter, trike, PPC, etc certificate and going to airplane.
-Adding the the private pilot category requires 40 hours of training per 61.109 and adding a sport pilot category there is no minimum hours requirement with a proficiency check.
+Adding the private pilot category requires 40 hours of training per 61.109 and adding a sport pilot category there is no minimum hours requirement with a proficiency check.